Further course information

-From September until July the academic year is divided into 6 blocks of 10 credit 5 week courses in Year 1 and Year 2 .In Year 3 ,a supervised research project is undertaken by all students in this final year of their studies.
+From September until July the academic year is divided into 6 blocks of 10 credit 5 week courses, with the exception of the Medical Informatics course.
+A supervised research project is undertaken by all students wishing to complete the MSc in Global eHealth.

 Introduction to Health Informatics and eHealth

 This course explores key concepts and issues in Health Informatics and eHealth.
 It provides a grounding in the history and evolution of the fields at theoretical and applied levels.
 Subjects include: patterns of health and disease; structure and funding of health systems; relationships between poverty; technology and health; globalisation; international standards; mHealth to address the urban-rural divide; challenges for Global Health Surveillance; workforce issues; innovation in low resource settings; research and evaluation of eHealth.

 Successfully implementing eHealth projects depends on managing behavioural and attitudinal change in the intended users and the organisations in which they work.
 This module highlights the importance of understanding organisational contexts, workflows and routines, as well as user cultures and preferences, when designing and planning eHealth projects.
 It introduces key theories and methods from the management and organisational sciences relevant to process redesign, change management and effective project leadership, drawing on examples from the eHealth sector.
 Subsequent weeks focus on real projects involving the of eHealth technologies in high and how income settings and what these tell us about the need to actively manage and evaluate change.

 Health Informatics: core technologies and systems